Rickshaw Travel

 Visa & Passports

-You will also need to complete an arrival card (Embarkation card) three days prior to travel, accessible via this link.
+You will also need to complete an arrival card (Embarkation card), which can be done up to one week prior to travel via this link.

 If you’re visiting the Maldives, as a British passport holder, you’ll get a free 30-day tourist visa on arrival in the Maldives.
 Your passport must have an expiry date at least one month after the date you arrive in Maldives.
 All visitors to the Maldives must complete a Traveller Declaration Form (IMUGA) before you depart for the Maldives, within 96 hours of your arrival.
 You will also need to complete again before departing (within 96 hours of your departure flight time).
 Most airlines will request to see the QR at the time of check in.